 - 1 container of Imperial Sharp Cheese

-- To assemble: carefully cut crust off of bread.
+- Carefully cut the crust off of bread.
 Gently slice bread into thick (two-bite sized) squares

 - Arrange in a single layer on a plate and freeze in freezer for 1 hour